 separated by underscores.
 With lowercase titles one doesn't have to

-capitalized, both capitalized and lowercase versions will be provided
+capitalized, both capitalized and lowercase versions will (sometimes)

 The slightly unusual capitalization convention is one I've been using for